Timeline Mitopure

 Best Urolithin A Supplement 2026: Top Picks for Mitochondrial Health and Muscle Endurance

-Urolithin A is one of the few longevity supplements where the human clinical evidence actually matches the hype.
-Produced in the gut from polyphenols in pomegranates and berries, urolithin A activates mitophagy — the cellular housekeeping process that removes dysfunctional mitochondria and drives renewal of the mitochondrial network.
+Urolithin A is one of the few longevity supplements with more human clinical research than many longevity-marketed ingredients.
+Produced in the gut from polyphenols in pomegranates and berries, urolithin A has been studied for mitophagy — the cellular housekeeping process that removes dysfunctional mitochondria and drives renewal of the mitochondrial network.

 The problem: only about 40% of people have the gut microbiome composition to produce meaningful urolithin A from food.
 Supplementation delivers it directly — and the trials are compelling.